metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 manager, the fact that the cluster definition and the BareMetalHosts are in the same namespace should not be an issue.

-The tenant clusters cannot be pivoted which can be expected from a security point of vue as it would give the bare-metal servers credentials to the tenants.
-Partial pivot can be achieved with the help of HostClaim replicating HostClaims on other clusters but the specification of the associated controller is beyond the scope of this specification.
+Tenant clusters using BareMetalHosts in other namespaces cannot be pivoted.
+It can be expected from a security point of vue as it would give the bare-metal servers credentials to the tenants.

+When servers are managed on a separate cluster using the identityRef field in the machine template to access the BareMetalHost resources, pivot can be performed as usual but the tenant cluster will still need the cluster hosting Ironic.

 ## Design Details

 ### Implementation Details/Notes/Constraints

+#### MetaData transfer between HostClaim and BareMetalHost resources

+Most meta-data will be synchronized from the BareMetalHost to the HostClaim.

+Two annotations (one for labels, one for annotations) on the HostClaim are used to keep the knowledge of which meta-data were imported, so that we can delete them when they disappear on the BareMetalHost.

+Some specific annotations must be synchronized from the HostClaim to the BareMetalHost (reboot, refresh inspection).
+A dedicated domain must be used.

+#### Impact on Metal3Data controller

+The Metal3Data controller must target either BareMetalHost or HostClaims for some template fields:

+* ``fromLabel`` and ``fromAnnotation`` where object is ``baremetalhost``.
+* ``fromHostInterface`` and ``fromAnnotation`` in network definition

+The solution is to introduce an intermediate abstract object.

+#### Impact on NodeReuse

+NodeReuse is implemented in the HostClaim controller with the same algorithm as in the original workflow, but the content of the label on the BareMetalHost is slightly different.

+When a machine template is marked for node reuse, the generated HostClaim ``nodeReuse`` field contains a string identifying the deployment or the control-plane it belongs to (using the algorithm that was used at the time of BareMetalHost deletion).

+When the HostClaim is deleted, the BareMetalHost is tagged with the node reuse label ``infrastructure.cluster.x-k8s.io/node-reuse`` with a value joining the namespace of the HostClaim and the value of the ``nodeReuse`` field.

+When a new HostClaim is created, if the ``nodeReuse`` field is set, the claim will try to bind a BareMetalHost with the label ``infrastructure.cluster.x-k8s.io/node-reuse`` set to the right value.

 ### Risks and Mitigations